google/docsy/userguide/content/en/docs/Updating/Updating-submodules.md

         git pull origin master

-If you have made any local changes to the cloned theme, you must manually resolve any merge conflicts.
+If you have made any local changes to the cloned theme, **you must manually resolve any merge conflicts**.